 The Property – Troubled Past

-Our search starts at 28 Hillcrest Road.
-28 Hillcrest Road is Block 207, Lot 7.01.
-MLH went on a deed search down at the Somerset County records office and dug through several deed books researching the property.
+Our search starts at 28 Hillcrest Road, Block 207, Lot 7.01.
+MLH went on a deed search at the Somerset County records office and dug through several deed books researching the property.
 If you’ve ever done a deed search, the biggest obstacle is reading the handwriting in the deed books.
 We returned to 1868 when we located the Hillcrest Road record that the ” Isaac V. Brower Homestead” was purchased for $200 on March 30, 1868.

-We then fast forward to April 13, 1909, where it was noted in the Somerset County records that Sheriff Frank T. Ross deeded the property for $995 to William Mirnaugh.
+We then fast-forward to February 5, 1909, when the Somerset County records noted that Sheriff Frank T. Ross deeded the property for $995 to William Mirnaugh.

 In the late 1930s, on August 2, 1939, the property was sold again at a Sheriff’s sale.
 Thomas C. Vail, Sheriff of Somerset County, sold the property with the gatehouse to Liberty Building & Loan Association of Plainfield for $2,706.82.
 The property was foreclosed from Sebastian and Rose Liberty on Feb 10, 1928.
 The neighboring plot’s previous owner, Samuel Most, mentions a map, “Map of Rogers Tract” Stony Hill (c1914) Plot #1 in Union and Somerset Counties.
 Shown on the map as Plot #4 in August 1914.

-Again, on Dec 12, 1944, the property was sold and liquidated by Liberty Building Supply to Empire Mortgage Liquidation.
-So we then returned home to analyze the data and see what we could find.
+Again, on December 12, 1944, Liberty Building Supply sold and liquidated the property to Empire Mortgage Liquidation.
+So, we returned home to analyze the data and see what we could find.

 Research Clues and Facebook “Crowdsourcing” for more Clues